Hecate: As a goddess of boundaries

-Cult images and altars of Hecate in her triplicate or trimorphic form were placed at three-way crossroads (though they also appeared before private homes and in front of city gates).
-In what appears to be a 7th-century indication of the survival of cult practices of this general sort, Saint Eligius, in his Sermo warns the sick among his recently converted flock in Flanders against putting "devilish charms at springs or trees or crossroads", and, according to Saint Ouen would urge them "No Christian should make or render any devotion to the deities of the trivium, where three roads meet...".
+Cult images and altars of Hecate in her triplicate or trimorphic form were placed at three-way crossroads, though they also appeared before private homes and in front of city gates.
+In the 7th century, Saint Eligius, in his Sermo, warns the sick among his recently converted flock in Flanders against putting "devilish charms at springs or trees or crossroads", and, according to Saint Ouen would urge them: "No Christian should make or render any devotion to the deities of the trivium, where three roads meet...".

 As a goddess of the underworld

 Thanks to her association with boundaries and the liminal spaces between worlds, Hecate is also recognized as a chthonic (underworld) goddess.
 As the holder of the keys that can unlock the gates between realms, she can unlock the gates of death, as described in a 3rd-century BCE poem by Theocritus.
 In the 1st century CE, Virgil described the entrance to hell as "Hecate's Grove", though he says that Hecate is equally "powerful in Heaven and Hell."
-The Greek Magical Papyri describe Hecate as the holder of the keys to Tartaros.
+The Greek Magical Papyri describe Hecate as the holder of the keys to Tartarus.
 Like Hermes, Hecate takes on the role of guardian not just of roads, but of all journeys, including the journey to the afterlife.
 In art and myth, she is shown, along with Hermes, guiding Persephone back from the underworld with her torches.

 By the 5th century BCE, Hecate had come to be strongly associated with ghosts, possibly due to conflation with the Thessalian goddess Enodia (meaning "traveller"), who travelled the earth with a retinue of ghosts and was depicted on coinage wearing a leafy crown and holding torches, iconography strongly associated with Hecate.